• About Us

 Phase 2

-Though multiple mechanisms of action exist to lower IOP in patients with glaucoma, these agents all target only 3 of the 4 components of IOP as described by the Goldmann equation for IOP: the Aqueous Humor Inflow Rate (Q), Uveoscleral Outflow Rate (U), or Conventional Outflow Facility (C).
-There are currently no approved drugs that solely target the reduction of EVP.
-This leaves a significant gap in the potential to maximally lower IOP since EVP can be the largest determinant of overall IOP.
+Though multiple mechanisms of action exist to lower IOP in patients with glaucoma, these agents target only 3 of the 4 components of IOP as described by the Goldmann equation for IOP: the Aqueous Humor Inflow Rate (Q), Uveoscleral Outflow Rate (U), or Conventional Outflow Facility (C).
+There are currently no approved drugs that selectively target the reduction of EVP.
+This leaves a significant gap in the potential to maximally lower IOP, since EVP can be the largest determinant of overall IOP.

 Clinical Trials